idstam/logview4net/README.md

 ## CHANGELOG:

+### 17.08
+  * Change .Net version to 4.5.2

 ### 16.08
+  * Fix Bug: #33 Log window is not displayed
+  * Rewrote build pipeline in Python
   * Using Nuget to get the correct verson of MySql.Data
   * Fix: The button to restart a listener went out of sight